jeffmcutter/cf_shortcuts/cfssh/README.md

 Hosts files must be named cfhosts.groupname where groupname is a name for the group of hosts.
 Usage provides the list of groups found based upon the files.
 Entries in host files may be commented out using # at the beginning of the line.

+Files can be placed into /root/bin and then cfssh will be in root's PATH.

+Update cfhosts.* files with appropriate hostnames or IP addresses.

 USAGE: cfssh group command args

 Available groups: